By Theodore Banks and Gretchen Winter

 (7) After criminal conduct has been detected, the organization shall take reasonable steps to respond appropriately to the criminal conduct and to prevent further similar criminal conduct, including making any necessary modifications to the organization’s compliance and ethics program.

-In the guidance issued by the Department of Justice on prosecuting corporations, it noted that it would consider the “corporation’s remedial actions, including any efforts to implement an effective corporate compliance program or to improve an existing one, to replace responsible management, to discipline or terminate wrongdoers, to pay restitution, and to cooperate with the relevant government agencies.”
-Similarly, when the Department of Defense investigates whether to debar a company from doing business with the federal government, one of the factors it considers is “whether the company has investigated the incident that resulted in debarment and disciplined the employees involved.”
+In the guidance issued by the Department of Justice on prosecuting corporations, it noted that it would consider the “the corporation’s remedial actions, including, but not limited to, any efforts to implement an adequate and effective corporate compliance program or to improve an existing one, to replace responsible management, to discipline or terminate wrongdoers, or to pay restitution.”
 The existence of employee discipline for the violations is an important factor in negotiating with a prosecutor in an attempt to avoid an indictment or civil action.
 If a company failed to punish a wrongdoer, it will be hard to convince a prosecutor that the company was serious about its commitment to abide by the law.

 Due Process and Employee Buy-In